andrebergvind/big-tech-financial-analysis/README.md

 **LOW RISK STABLE OPTION**

-For investors seeking long-term stability and lower risk, Microsoft may be an excellent choice, due to its strong profitability, and stable financial performance.
-At the end of 2022, Microsoft displays the most persuasive, well rounded investment proposition.
+For investors seeking long-term stability and lower risk, Microsoft may be an excellent choice due to its strong profitability, and stable financial performance.
+Of the companies assessed in this analysis, Microsoft displays the most persuasive, well rounded investment proposition.

+At the end of 2022, the company presents a very high 43.7% ROE while maintaining a highly conservative capital structure D/E of just 0.3 along with a healthy Current Ratio of 1.8, suggesting the company is not only generating strong returns for its shareholders, but is doing so without relying heavily on debt financing.

-Its net margin being top of the group and substantially higher than its average, indicates an increasing elite profitability and efficiency.
+Additionally, Its net margin being top of the group and substantially higher than its average, indicates an increasing elite profitability and efficiency.
 While other tech giants decelerated rapidly in 2022, Microsoft maintained a robust 17.96% Revenue Growth and a solid 19.88% EPS Growth.

-Additionally, the company achieved a very high 43.7% ROE while maintaining a highly conservative capital structure D/E of just 0.3 along with a healthy Current Ratio of 1.8.
+This indicates resilience and could provide a promising oppportunity for investors seeking a combination of stability, profitability, and continued long-term growth.

 **HIGH RISK GROWTH OPTION**